lsav/lise.me/_posts/2016-08-07-cost-children-motherhood.md

 ## III.
 The true cost, or, "An ode to compound interest"

-**Warning: this is the part where I will really be talking about the children as if they were purchasable objects.**
+`Warning: this is the part where I will really be talking about children as if they were purchasable objects.`

 A few things jumped out at me while playing around with the spreadsheet.